mikavilpas/yazi.nvim/documentation/plugin-management.md

-# The yazi.nvim plugin manager
+# Yazi plugin management

-Yazi.nvim ships with _experimental plugin manager_ support for lazy.nvim.
-It
-allows you to fully manage your yazi and neovim plugins from inside neovim.
+Yazi.nvim ships with plugin management support when using lazy.nvim.
+It allows you to fully manage your yazi and neovim plugins from inside neovim.

 ![lazy.nvim showing available updates for yazi.nvim and some yazi plugins](https://github.com/user-attachments/assets/20a922e5-541e-453e-a032-c5456f07fa13)